GWphua/aws-notes/README.md

 - Provides governance, compliance, and audit for your AWS Account.
 - _Enabled_ by default.
-- Get an history of events / API calls made within your AWS Account through:
+- Get a history of events / API calls made within your AWS Account through:
   1. Console
   2. SDK
   3. CLI